Teaching English in China: No Shortage of Jobs

 - The claims of any prospective employer or recruiter.
 Ask for the name of a foreign employee, past or present, with whom you can get in contact.
 If they balk, it would be safe to assume they have something to hide.
 Remember, however, there are many disgruntled teachers who do not fit in due to their own eccentricities.

 - Salary.
-(Commonly monthly salaries range between 3,500-6,000 rmb, probably include accommodation and airfare reimbursement, such as 1-way for a 6-month contract and return for 12 months, paid on completion of the contract.
-Being self-employed provides greater room for negotiation, with current norms around 100-150 rmb per class, but without the security and benefits of a full time contract.)
+Monthly salaries range between 6,000 RMB and 30,000 RMB (US$900-$US4500), often including accommodations and airfare reimbursement, such as 1-way for a 6-month contract and return for 12 months, paid on completion of the contract.
 Also ask about the payment schedule, holiday pay, benefits, and taxes.

 - Accommodation: is it shared?
 Are there restrictions on having visitors?
 Is there a curfew?
 What are the utility costs, etc.?